ucb-bar/chipyard/README.md

 To get started using Chipyard, see the documentation on the Chipyard documentation site: https://chipyard.readthedocs.io/

+## Accelerated Setup

+The setup instructions given in the Chipyard documentation are automated to simplify setup.
+First, download setup_chipyard.sh from the repo and place it in your home directory on a Linux/Ubuntu machine.
+Then run it as follows:

+`./setup_chipyard.sh`

 ## What is Chipyard

 Chipyard is an open source framework for agile development of Chisel-based systems-on-chip.